Weyburn: Demographics

+Ethnicity

 Geography and climate

 Weyburn is situated near the upper delta of the 700 km long Souris River.
 The Souris River continues southeast through North Dakota eventually meeting the Assiniboine River in Manitoba.
-In the 1800s this area was known as an extension of the Greater Yellow Grass Marsh.
+In the 1800s, this area was known as an extension of the Greater Yellow Grass Marsh.
 Extensive flood control programs have created reservoirs, parks and waterfowl centres along the Souris River.
 Between 1988 and 1995, the Rafferty-Alameda Project was constructed to alleviate spring flooding problems created by the Souris River.

 Climate

 Weyburn has a humid continental climate (Köppen Dfb) typical of Southern Saskatchewan.

 Economy

 Weyburn is the largest inland grain gathering point in Canada.
 Well over half a million tons of grain pass through the Weyburn terminals each year.
 Oil and gas exploration make up the other major component of the economy.

 Culture

 The Soo Line Historical Museum (c.
 1910) is a Municipal Heritage Property under Saskatchewan's Heritage Property Act.

 Weyburn is also home to the world's first curling museum, the Turner Curling Museum.